mihastele/aimlapi-chat-ui/README.md

 # Setting up SearXNG and API for AIMLAPI

+## Searxng
+The easiest way to set up https://docs.searxng.org/admin/installation-docker.html after you run this, you must edit the settings and allow json and other types of output in the settings folder that gets created then stop the container and re-run.

+## AIMLAPI
 For better documentation check AI ML API Docs https://docs.aimlapi.com/quickstart/setting-up

 ### Set API URL